MichaelF79/tyres-database/README.md

  - Add some filters such as title, size, brand
  - Add pagination (Optional)

 The backend of the app was set up using Nodejs and Express.

+The database was manually added and hosted in the cloud using MongoDB Atlas.
 The server interacts with the database using the native MongoDB JavaScript library instead of the Mongoose library.
-The database was manually added and hosted in the cloud using MongoDB Atlas.

 The React frontend was set up as a single page application using Create React App and I used Bootstrap for styling.

+The API was tested in Postman.

+The server is automatically restarted by using nodemon (tyres-database/backend - command: nodemon server) The frontend is rendered with the npm start command (tyres-database/frontend - command: npm start)